Things to know before buying Health Insurance in India

 A number of people covered – The employer health insurance policies are generally group insurance policies, and only cover the individuals working in an organization.
 These may or may not necessarily cover the dependents (spouse, parents, children, etc.) of the employees.

-Co-pay clauses – The whole idea behind purchasing a health insurance policy is to gain maximum possible coverage against health-related expenses.
+Co-pay clauses – The whole idea behind purchasing medical insurance in India is to gain maximum possible coverage against health-related expenses.
 This, however, is not the case with company health insurance.
 They are tailored to cover only a certain part of the total medical expenditure incurred by you; you yourself will have to take care of the remaining.

 Employment status – Company health insurances cover an individual only till the time they are a part of the company.
 The moment their employment is terminated (for whatever reason that is), their health insurance coverage shall also cease to exist.